LeRubix/uSCRUM/README.md

 This project is open source and available under the GNU GENERAL PUBLIC LICENSE.

 <br>

-## End Notes:
+## Footnotes

 Thank you for checking out uSCRUM, I hope you enjoy it! <br>
 This is my first attempt at a truly modern and sleek web frontend application.
 Like most of my projects, I made it because it was something I wanted to use myself, so I hope anyone who sees this finds it useful and a pleasure to use as well :) <br>

-(Part of this readme was written using AI, Nothing within the actual program is AI generated, and I can assure high-quality usage as this is a program I use myself)
+*(Part of this readme was written using AI, Nothing within the actual program is AI generated, and I can assure high-quality usage as this is a program I use myself)*